-He made his professional cage debut in 2006, and has competed for premier promotions around the world, scoring submission wins over several big names before retiring from competition.
-In 2014, he decided to make a comeback with ONE Championship, and showcased his developing striking skills to stop James McSweeney in the third round.
+He made his professional mixed martial arts debut in 2006 and has competed in premiere promotions around the world, scoring submission wins over some big names before retiring from competition.
+In 2014, he decided to make a comeback with ONE Championship, and showcased his developing striking skills to TKO James McSweeney in the third round.

-In 2016, Gracie became the first Gracie of his generation to win a major world title in cage competition, claiming the inaugural ONE Light Heavyweight World Championship by submitting Polish powerhouse Michal Pasternak in the first round.
+In 2016, Roger became the first Gracie of his generation to win a mixed martial arts world championship, claiming the inaugural ONE Light Heavyweight World Championship by submitting the previously-undefeated Michal Pasternak in the first round.